-On successful completion of these course, the student able to e.
-Design vibration isolators under any vibratory machines.
+On successful completion of these course, the student able to

 - a.
 Use theory of vibrations to find the behavior of soil under dynamic loading. - b.
 Design machine foundations under different loads and soil conditions. - c.
 Understand the liquefaction phenomina. - d.
-Conduct various laboratory and filed tests to determine the dynamic - soil prosperities and its interpretation.
+Conduct various laboratory and filed tests to determine the dynamic soil prosperities and its interpretation.